Tackling Environmental Challenges (10235.2)

 A student's final mark is calculated by the sum of marks from all assessment items.
 Each assessment item in this unit is worth 20%, and there are five assessment items.
 The final mark is therefore out of 100, and the appropriate grade is assigned according to the total number of marks achieved.

-There are 50 contact hours in this unit (4 hours of workshops x 12 weeks; 1 x 2 hour workshop).
-The remaining time should be divided equally between study, research and preparation of asssessment items (approximately 20 hours per module).
+There are up to 48 contact hours in this unit (4 hours of workshops x 12 weeks).
+The remaining time should be divided equally between study, research and preparation of asssessment items (slightly more than 20 hours per module).

-It is compulsory to attend all workshops on campus, except in extenuating circumstances.
-If a student misses a workshop, they must email the unit convener with appropriate supporting documentation.
+The workshops will be held on campus and it is important to attend all workshops, except in extenuating circumstances.
+If a student misses a workshop, they must email the unit convener with appropriate supporting documentation and make arrangements to catch up.

 Required IT skills